 Admission control

-A security mechanism that regulates which devices and users can access network resources by verifying identity and permissions.
+A security mechanism that regulates which devices and users can access network resources by verifying identity, permissions, and compliance before granting entry.